komazwei/website/content/docs/guides/accounts/getting-started/index.md

 ## Download the app

 The Enterprise Mobile is designed to help you while you are out in the field.
 We have ensured that all primary functionality is available offline so that you can sync your tablet and head out for the day.

-### System requirements

-Enterprise Mobile can be installed on mobile devices running the following operating systems:

-* Android: version 4.4 or higher
-* iOS: version 6 or higher

-It requires permission to access the following:

-* Location (GPS)
-* Camera
-* File storage

 ### Installing